solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 device to the host machine and then somehow make it visible to virtual machines, but to do this you need more than root access to virtual server.

 2. [Haveged](http://www.issihosts.com/haveged/) does work.
-The principle even works in Jàvascript (see [POC||GTFO](https://www.alchemistowl.org/pocorgtfo/)).
+The Dakarand trick is dead simple and works even removed from the HW, in Jàvascript!
+See [POC||GTFO issue 1](https://www.alchemistowl.org/pocorgtfo/) for further information.
 It does not generate bits very fast though and is CPU intensive.

 3. Many systems do not have access to internet.
 The backend is secured behind a firewall for a good reason.
 Also availability may be compromised if you require some third party service to operate.